Visiona/assignment_react_restaurant/README.md

-# Restaurant Website in React & Foundation
+# Restaurant Website in React & Bootstrap

 This is a static website of a restaurant using React and Bootstrap framework.